-Daughter's pride over father's recovery
+Daughter's tribute to father who attempted suicide

 By Thursday morning, her post had been retweeted by more than 8,000 people and liked by almost 60,000.
 The words resonated with so many the BBC asked her to share the story behind it.

 "This is my dad Brian Wilkie.
-He suffered bad depression after the passing of our eldest brother, who died from suicide in June 2014.
+He suffered bad depression after the passing of our eldest stepbrother, who died from suicide in June 2014.
 His name was Jordan.

 "The space in my dad's head became dark.
 He no longer saw a point to life without Jordan.